KevinAst/astx-redux-util/src/docs/guide/conceptJoin.md

 Occasionally it is necessary for a state to have multiple reductions applied to it.
-This typically occurs when the involved reducers represent fundamentally different operational types.
+Typically this occurs when the reducers involved represent fundamentally different operational types.

-Let's review an example to clarify this concept.
+An example should clarify this concept.

-Say we have a widget state, that contains x/y properties:
+Let's say we have a widget that contains x/y properties:

 ```JavaScript
 {